appt-org/appt-website/src/data/code-samples/en/focus-not-obscured/ios.md

     }

      @objc func keyboardWillShow(notification: Notification) {
-        // Adjust the layout to avoid the focused element being obscured by the onscren keyboard }
+        // Adjust the layout to avoid obscuration when keyboard is shown }

     @objc func keyboardWillHide(notification: Notification) {
-        // Adjust the layout for events when the keyboard is hidden }
+        // Adjust the layout when the keyboard is hidden }
+}
 ```